LODGE/ TEAHOUSE TREKKING

 A camping trek is the original and classic style of trekking.
 Before Nepal’s tourism industry entrepreneurs began opening their teahouses, tents, porters, cooks, animals, and guides ran the country’s expeditions.

 While it might seem daunting to carry weeks’ worth of food, tents, and other paraphernalia, don’t fear.
 Robust porters carry the trekking gear, hauling up food, fuel, utensils, and food.
 To be frank, camping in the Himalayas is luxury compared to what many Westerners might be used to.
-All trekkers need to carry, much like teahouse treks, is their own daily necessities.
+All trekkers need to carry, much like teahouse treks, is their daily necessities.

 The trekking team does the rest: setting and breaking camp, preparing meals and purchasing fresh food along the trail.
 Some of the upper-end companies provide makeshift ablution blocks, shower tents and even heaters for the dining tents.
 It all comes down to how much you are willing to pay for your camping trek, which is generally more expensive.

 Understandably, the cost difference is because of the number of people employed, the amount of gear they have to carry and the duration they are away.
 But, despite the steeper cost, the experience is unlike anything teahouse trekkers have because they are off the beaten track and people can experience much more of untouched Nepal.
 And, if you have the right company, you will get to experience an authenticity you won’t find on a beaten trail.

 You need to be assertive with whatever trekking agency you are about to book, to make sure they are environmentally considerate.
 The best carry out all rubbish produced by their team while catering for you following on the 'Leave No Trace' values.
 As the saying goes: “Take nothing but photos and leave nothing but footprints."

 WORD OF CAUTION:

-- If you are fortunate enough to find a good trekking company that can provide a heater for the dining tent, keep part of the zippers/flaps open to allow circulation of air to avoid carbon monoxide build up.
+- If you are fortunate enough to find a top trekking company that can provide a heater for the dining tent, keep part of the zippers/flaps open to allow circulation of air to avoid carbon monoxide build up.
 Similarly, unzip a part of the inner tent to enable air flow to minimize condensation inside your tent.